TangoSensory/WordChallengeBP/README.md

 # Potential Enhancements
 -	Formal Caching (eg. Redis)
 -	Feedback via the console
--	The solver algorithm could be tweaked to ensure that the solution delivers the SHORTEST (or even the LONGEST) path between the start and end words
+-	The solver algorithm could be tweaked to ensure that the solution delivers the SHORTEST path/ladder between the start and end words.
+This would come at the expense of additional processing time/resources since many different paths would need to be attempted and compared